 Can I attend camp as a “Day Camper” and not stay in the dorm?
-Your $950 camp fee covers all baseball activities, both practice and competition; all travel to and from away fields; all your food and lodging during camp hours; a camp jersey with your name on it, and a fitted Stanford baseball hat.
-You do not have to stay in the dorm or eat in the dorm, but we have just one rate for camp, $950.
+Your $1100 camp fee covers all baseball activities, both practice and competition; all travel to and from away fields; all your food and lodging during camp hours; a camp jersey with your name on it, a hooded sweatshirt, and a Stanford baseball hat.
+You do not have to stay in the dorm or eat in the dorm, but we have just one rate for camp, $1100.
 We do not offer a separate “day camper” fee.

 Do I have the option of attending more than one session of All Star Camp?
 Absolutely.
 While the baseball aspect (a full practice and game every day) is the same in each camp, the colleges represented at each camp will change moderately.
 Each team is coached by a college baseball coach (he will write the evaluations for each member of his team), and all practice stations are directed by college baseball coaches.

 What is your refund policy?
 There is a $300 refund fee for anyone who cancels before May 1, 2018.
 No refunds will be given if you cancel after May 1, 2018 (just for total clarification this includes if you have to cancel after May 1, 2018 but before camp begins, because you became injured and could not participate in camp because of that injury).